kiva/fsp-sdk/portal/docs/overview/fetch_loans.md

 * `issue`
 * `defaulted`

+To ensure that all payments are reported when using the "GET" option, include all loans with the status "PayingBack" and "defaulted".
+Loans in these statuses can receive payments and should be reported to Kiva.

 **Offset, limit**: works the same as any pagination, offset is how far into the list to go and limit is how many results to return.
 So to get the first 20 matches it would be offset=0, limit=20 and the next 20 would be offset=20 limit=20, etc..
 The default is offset=0 and limit=20.
 We don’t recommend requesting more than 300, because the volume of data can become very large and constrain server resources After making the request, the response from the API will be returned in JSON format